Searches for multi-Z boson productions and anomalous gauge boson couplings at a muon collider: VBS productions at a muon collider

-Fig.~\ref{fig:figure_ZZ} shows the distribution of four leptons invariant mass $M_{4\ell}$, the invariant mass of one lepton pair $M_{1}$, the transverse momentum of four leptons in final states $p_{T,4\ell}$, and the transverse momentum of one lepton pair $p_{T,\ell1}$.
-In these plots, we also add curves for non-zero aQGC, taking $f_{T, 0} = 1 \times 10^{-12}$ as a benchmark.
+Fig.~\ref{fig:figure_ZZ} shows the distribution of four leptons invariant mass $M_{4\ell}$, the invariant mass of two leptons $M_{\ell\ell, 1}$, the transverse momentum of four leptons in final states $p_{T,4\ell}$, and the transverse momentum of one lepton pair $p_{T,\ell\ell,1}$.
+In these plots, we also add curves for non-zero aQGC, taking $f_{T, 0}/\Lambda^{4} = 1\,\PTeV^{-4}$ as a benchmark.

-\subsection{Semi-leptonic channels of VBS \PZ\PZ}
+\subsection{Semi-leptonic channels of VBS $\PZ\PZ$}

-Pre-selections in the semi-leptonic channel are listed in Table~\ref{tab:table_ZZ_semi}.
+Selections in the semi-leptonic channel are listed in Table~\ref{tab:table_ZZ_semi}, where $M_{2\ell2j}$ is the invariant mass of two leptons and two jets decaying from two Z bosons; $\Delta{M}_{2\ell2j}$ is the mass diference defined as: